bernie-skipole/indi/docs/source/usage/introduction.rst

 Though INDI is generally used for astronomical instruments, it can work with any instrument if appropriate INDI drivers are available.

+The package can be imported, or run directly with the python -m option.
+For example:

 Your host should have a redis server running, typically with instruments connected by appropriate drivers and indiserver.
 For example, in one terminal, run::

     indiserver -v indi_simulator_telescope indi_simulator_ccd